sameer2800/Lightoj-Solutions/README.md

 if(n is not odd) then make m = m*2
 and continue the loop ,till we find n as odd number.

+##solution 1119 :

+	bitmask dynamic programming.

+	generate all permutations of each subset of the given elements.

+	dp[i] = write i in bit format ,find number of bits set to 1. and calculate sum of these respective elements.

+	once we reach the condition of all bits set ,  break out of the function.